Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Experiments

+The Transformer-based feature encoder (Section \ref{seccoat}) served as the backbone network.
+For comparison, a ResNet-18 baseline was used, with strides removed from the \texttt{res3} and \texttt{res4} blocks.
+Both models were randomly initialized and trained on \(256 \times 256\) pixel inputs, achieved by scaling the shortest side to 256 and extracting random crops.
+Each forward pass used \(B \times T = 2 \times 5 = 10\) frames (2 video sets, 5 frames each).

-We found that for this problem set, a learning rate of $1 \times 10^{-3}$ works the best.
-It took around 300 epochs for all models to train on this problem.
-Our networks were trained on a Linux host with a single NVidia GeForce RTX 2080 Ti GPU with $11$ GB of memory, using Pytorch framework \cite{Paszke2019}.
-We used Adam optimiser \cite{Kingma2014Adam:Optimization} with $\beta_1 = 0.5$, $\beta_2 = 0.999$, and $\epsilon = 1.0 \times 10^{-08}$.
-We applied the same hyperparameter configuration for all of the models.
-However, the optimum model configuration will depend on the application, hence, these results are not intended to represent a complete search of model configurations.
-Our training loop is shown in algorithm \ref{code2}.
+Training used a learning rate of \(1 \times 10^{-3}\) and required approximately 300 epochs.
+Models were implemented in PyTorch and trained on an NVIDIA GeForce RTX 2080 Ti GPU (11 GB memory) using the Adam optimizer (\(\beta_1 = 0.5\), \(\beta_2 = 0.999\), \(\epsilon = 1.0 \times 10^{-8}\)).
+The same hyperparameters were applied to all models, though optimal configurations may vary by application.
+The training loop is outlined in Algorithm \ref{code2}.

-\subsection{Inference}
+\subsubsection{Inference}

-At the inference time, we compute dense correspondences for video propagation using the learned encoder's representation.
-The encoder's representation is the trained weights for the backbone network (see \cref{seccoat} and Algorithm \ref{code2}).
-We predict the whole video frames segmentation masks using Label Propagation (\cref{seclab}).
-Given the initial ground-truth segmentation mask of the first frame, we label propagate the rest of the frames in the video without the need for the rest of ground-truth annotations.
-The labels are propagated in the feature space.
-The labels in the first frame are one-hot vectors, whereas the labels propagated are Softmax distributions.
+During inference, dense correspondences for video propagation were computed using the learned encoder's representation (Section \ref{seccoat}, Algorithm \ref{code2}).
+Segmentation masks for entire video frames were predicted using label propagation (Section \ref{seclab}).
+Given the ground-truth mask for the first frame, labels were propagated to subsequent frames without additional annotations.
+Labels in the first frame were represented as one-hot vectors, while propagated labels were Softmax distributions.